suryakumarigoluguri/edyst-s19-diy-pokedex/backend/README.md

-This folder contains two files app.py--->In this file ,it gets the id from the API and then based on the required id it will display the details of pokemon like(item,name,sprite)
+This folder contains three files

+app.py--->In this file ,it gets the id from the API and then based on the required id it will display the details of pokemon by getting the data from pokemon_data,json file in the form(item,name,sprite)

+pokemon_data.json--->it contains the details of 151 pokemons in the form of dictionaries

 requirements.txt--->This file
 contains the required items to